bhrnjica/daany/README.md

 ### Singular Spectrum Analysis, SSA

-With SSA, you can decompose the time series into any number of components (signlas).
+With SSA, you can decompose the time series into any number of components (signals).
 The following code loads the famous time series data:

 ```csharp
 var strPath = $"{root}/AirPassengers.csv";